YouJinTou/SoftUniHomework/README.md

 # SoftUniHomework
-My homework for most courses that SoftUni offers
+My homework for most courses that SoftUni offers.